 To the naked eye these goods are just merchandise en route to a buyer, but Leung sees the faces behind each of these products.
 He looks at a handcrafted heart-shaped key chain and sees the man who painstakingly taught himself to make it while living in one of the poorest towns in the third-world country of Honduras.

 At the most basic level, Leung is part of a group who is buying products from artisans in Honduras and bringing them to the U.S. to sell.
 But he knows that his work is much more than that.
-He empowers people of Honduras by helping them to make a living.
+He empowers the people of Honduras by helping them to make a living.
 They use the revenue from their handcrafted products to pay for food, housing and school for their families.

 “I do want to change the world.
 I want to feed people,” said Leung, whose father and paternal grandparents were born in Hong Kong where food was always a problem.
 “I just don’t want to do it at the expense of their dignity.”